Indomet/indomet.github.io/_tabs/about.md

 ## Language Skills

-Besides my academic and professional pursuits, I have also dedicated time to improving my language skills.
-Turkish is my native language, and I am fully proficient in both Swedish and English.
-Furthermore, I have a good working proficiency in Indonesian.
+Besides my academic and professional pursuits, I have also dedicated time to improving my language skills. *Turkish* is my native language, and I am fully proficient in both *Swedish* and *English*.
+Furthermore, I have a good working proficiency in *Indonesian*.

 Thank you for visiting my website.
 I am excited to share my skills, experiences, and enthusiasm with you.
 If you have any questions or would like to connect, please feel free to reach out.